AlfonsoG-dev/javaBuild/README.md

 - [x] Add `config` definition to set the `compile` flags
 - [x] When adding dependency use `--include` to include or exclude the `.jar` file from the build process by placing it inside the `manifesto`
 - [x] Evaluate project generation using config file.
+- [x] add test run option to the build tool.
+- [x] the manifesto should have a main class to execute in the .jar file, if that class is inside a folder like `./Test/Test.java`, it should have the following syntax: `Test.Test` like `folder.file`, no extension, no file separator.

 # TODO's
-- [ ] add test run option to the build tool.
+- [ ] when creating a command use ";" on **windows**, ":" for other operating systems
 - [ ] add an option to **include/exclude** the test files in the build process.
 - [ ] when creating the config/manifesto those file should have almost the same syntax.
-- [x] the manifesto should have a main class to execute in the .jar file, if that class is inside a folder like `./Test/Test.java`, it should have the following syntax: `Test.Test` like `folder.file`, no extension, no file separator.
 - [ ] add to the *--add* CLI command the aggregation of modules like the ones of *JavaFX* `issue #6`
 - [ ] implement the module aggregation like `C#` `LINQ` for unify in a single process (compile, run, create-jar)
 - [ ] when *powershell* isn't installed use the default **cmd** option.